Paraguay - The Lost Heart of Latin America

 Day 2 - Asuncion

 Spend the morning exploring Paraguay’s capital.
-You will explore its key sites including the Metropolitan Cathedral, the Panteon, where Paraguay’s national heroes are buried, the old train station, port and others.
+You will explore its key sites including the Metropolitan Cathedral, the Pantheon, where Paraguay’s national heroes are buried, the old train station, La Recova artisan market and others.
 Afternoon at leisure.
-Overnight Dazzler Hotel or similar.
+Overnight Palmaroga Hotel or similar.
 (B)

 Day 3 - The Chaco